kovetskiy/mark/README.md

 # Mark

+Mark — tool for syncing your markdown documentation with Atlassian Confluence pages.

 This is very usable if you store documentation to your orthodox software in git repository and don't want to do a handjob with updating Confluence page using fucking tinymce wysiwyg enterprise core editor.